CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

     5 directories, 7 files

-The files we'll be modifying in the template to create the "Hello World" app are:

-config.yaml:
-  The main app configuration file, which defines the inputs, parameters, and execution commands of the app.
+We only need to update the "config.yaml" file to create the "Hello World" app.
+The "config.yaml" file is the main app configuration file, which defines the inputs, parameters, and execution commands of the app.

-README.rst:
-  The main readme document for the app.
+It's good practice to also update the main "README.rst" file to document the app.

 Configure the App
 -----------------

-We can now proceed with configuring the app by editing the config.yaml file.
+We can now proceed with configuring the app by editing the "config.yaml" file.
 This file currently contains the configuration of a fully functional app, so we'll be simplifying some of the sections to create the "hello-world" app.
-Open the "config.yaml" using your favorite text editor (vi and nano examples shown):
+Open the "config.yaml" file using your favorite text editor (vi and nano examples shown):

 .. code-block:: text